Borf/KlasADemo/README.md

 KlasADemo

-Dit is een demo voor klas A
+Dit is een demo voor klas A.